Isang Himala: Cast

 Nora Aunor, who starred in the 1982 film as Elsa, made a cameo appearance in a movie.
-A significant portion of the cast of Isang Himala comes from a theatre background.
+A significant portion of the film's cast comes from a theatre background.

 Production

 Isang Himala is a co-production of Kapitol Films and Uxs, Inc. Pepe Diokno will direct the feature film with the screenplay written also by him alongside Ricky Lee.